Neven-MA/MyReads-A-Book-Tracking-App/README.md

 *project description
-A book tracking app that allows you to search for books and add them to three different shelves (currently reading,want to read,read)
+A book tracking app that allows you to search for books and add them to three different shelves (currently reading ,want to read ,read)

 *planning for the project
 1-break every view into a hierarchy of components